 While working on cutting edge visual discovery technology, you’ll discover new interests, meet your best friends and put your career in hyper growth mode.

-We look for new grads who have a passion for our product and continuous learning, people who are ready to dive in and make a huge impact.
+We look for University grads who have a passion for our product and continuous learning— people who are ready to dive in and make a huge impact.
 As a rapidly growing company, we always have new, exciting challenges, which makes it an especially engaging environment for learning.
-New grads are trusted to work on diverse, critical projects, often with minimal guidance.
+University grads are trusted to work on diverse, critical projects, often with minimal guidance.

 During your 12 weeks as a Pintern, you’ll be embedded into a team and experience the same day-to-day of a full time employee.
 You’ll write code, ship challenging projects, develop new features and scale our infrastructure.
 You’ll pair up with a mentor who will guide you through your internship with us in addition to your manager and team.
 Interns at Pinterest play a critical role in helping hundreds of millions of people discover and do what they love every day.

 Interning at Pinterest isn’t a spectator sport.
 Instead, you’re at the center of tech, building products and expanding your network as soon as you get to San Francisco.

 We have the best talent in the world, and they’re also some of the nicest, too.
 Get paired with experienced teammates who will help guide you through your projects and your career.

 Early in your career, it’s important to get the support you need to succeed—starting with landing the job in the first place.
 To help your clear that first hurdle, we’ve put together some tips and tricks on how to ace your tech job interview.

 Make-a-thons are core to Pinterest’s DNA, and they’re also a chance to bring your ideas to life.
 Skin tone personalization, send a Pin and food-specific filters are just some of the features that got their start at Make-a-thons.

 With events, trips and a speaker series focused specifically on University grads and interns, you’ll experience a host of new adventures with some of the friendliest people in the world.